 The Bank has taken earnest steps to put in place best credit risk management practices in the bank.
-In addition to Credit Risk Management Policy, the bank has also framed Board approved Loan Policy, Investment Policy etc. which forms integral part in monitoring Credit risk in the bank.
-Besides, the bank has framed a policy on Credit Risk Mitigation Techniques & Collateral Management with the approval of the Board which lays down the details of securities (both Primary and Collateral) normally accepted by the Bank and administration of such securities to protect the interest of the Bank.
+In addition to Credit Risk Management Policy, the bank has also framed Board approved Loan Policy, Investment Policy, etc., which form integral part in monitoring Credit risk in the bank.
+Besides, the bank has framed a policy on Credit Risk Mitigation Techniques & Collateral Management which lays down the details of securities (both Primary and Collateral) normally accepted by the Bank and administration of such securities to protect the interest of the Bank.
 These securities act as mitigation against the credit risk to which the bank is exposed.

-Classification of Non Performing Assets
+Classification of Non-Performing Assets